Oil on wood panel

-For two decades, the same people have been buying this artist's work, which isn't cheap, for themselves and for others.
-The other 7.7 billion who never heard of this guy, are irrelevant to him.
+For decades, the same people have been buying this artist's work, which isn't cheap, for themselves and for others.
+The other 7.7 billion folks on the planet who've never heard of this guy are irrelevant to him.

-So focus on those who could potentially love your work (ideally, more than six).
-If they respond, keep them current on your new works and activities.
-The rest of the world you can forget–you can't be everything to everyone and your time is precious.
+So focus on those who could potentially love your work (I'd recommend more than six).
+If they respond, then keep them current on your new works and activities.
+The rest of the world you can forget, you can't be everything to everyone and your time is precious.

 Dean Fisher, Big Sur, CA

 Artists are sensitive, vulnerable creatures.
 Otherwise, we wouldn't have anything to express.